Yoga and Meditation Retreat

 Postnatal yoga

-• Gradually regain strength and mobility
+• Gradually helps to regain strength and mobility

-• Reconnecting with your body after birth
+• A medium to reconnect with your body after birth

 My approach

-Courses include:
+Classes include:

 • adapted postures and fluid sequences